 The depreciation method applied and the useful life, are reviewed, and adjusted, if appropriate, at the end of each reporting year.
+There were no changes in the depreciation method applied or the useful life during 2021.
 Depreciation of an asset ceases when the asset is either classified as held for sale or derecognised.
 Assets in the course of construction are not depreciated.